 People drive the organization’s effectiveness, mood, and culture.
 Any badge-of-courage discussion about how specialized the health care industry (the education industry, the nonprofit industry, the law enforcement industry, the music industry, or whatever industry you want to call out) is, should question an ability to reason against the sociological laws of interaction, leadership, culture, and communication.

-On every engagement I find one certainty, at some time I will hear someone in the organization sing their divine right to the blues in one of the following sentences:
+On every engagement I find one certainty, at some time I will hear someone in the organization sing their divine right to the blues through one of the following lamentations:

 …you really have to work here to understand,